 If companies don’t train their staff in time and adequately, the digital competency gap will widen and employees would start to worry about their job stability and career future.
 To stay competitive, employers need to map out training and development programmes to upskill their employees to be better at using digital technologies and think creatively.
 This would help employees minimise the fear of losing their jobs due to the lack of relevant training or skills while increasing employee productivity and efficiency.

-2022 randstad singapore employer brand research report - register your interest
+2022 randstad singapore employer brand research report - download a copy

-The 2022 Randstad Employer Brand Research provides employers with a unique opportunity to uncover new insights and validate their assumptions of employees and job seekers.
-This independent research is the most representative employer brand study in the world, reaching out to 163,000 respondents across 31 markets, including 2,705 who are based in Singapore in January 2022.
+The 2022 Randstad Employer Brand Research provides employers an unique opportunity to uncover new insights and validate their assumptions of employees and job seekers.
+This independent research is the most representative employer brand study in the world, reaching out to nearly 163,000 respondents across 31 markets, including 2,705 who are based in Singapore in January 2022.

-Gain early access to the 2022 Employer Brand Research Singapore report.
-Fill in the form to register your interest today.
+Get a complimentary copy of the 2022 Employer Brand Research Singapore report.
+Fill in the form to download the digital report today.